pennersr/django-allauth/README.rst

 ACCOUNT_EMAIL_REQUIRED (=False)
   The user is required to hand over an e-mail address when signing up.

-ACCOUNT_EMAIL_VERIFICATION (=False)
+ACCOUNT_EMAIL_VERIFICATION (="mandatory" | "optional" | "none")
-  After signing up, keep the user account inactive until the e-mail address is verified.
+  Determines the e-mail verification method during signup.
+When set to "mandatory" the user is blocked from logging in until the email address is verified.
+Choose "optional" or "none" to allow logins with an unverified e-mail address.
+In case of "optional", the e-mail verification mail is still sent, whereas in case of "none" no e-mail verification mails are sent.

 ACCOUNT_EMAIL_SUBJECT_PREFIX (="[Site] ")
   Subject-line prefix to use for email messages sent.
 By default, the